When you buy through our links, we may earn an affiliate commission.

 Incorrect Ecobee Thermostat Calibration

 No technology is perfect, and sometimes after calibration, the temperature reading on your Ecobee may be wrong.
-A variance of one degree is normal, but it can be a problem when the temperature is off more than that.

 To solve this issue, you can manually adjust the temperature reading: